Affiliations: Fellow, Victoria College; Department of Slavic Languages and Literatures

 I have a special interest in the translation of avant-garde techniques and strategies from the revolutionary to the post-utopian era, and I am curious about the uses of multiple media to support new reflections on history, subjectivity, epistemology and ethics.
 These interests inform a project to compare the use of trash and used objects in art works by Robert Rauschenberg, Tadeusz Kantor, Ilya Kabakov, and in exhibits in Holocaust museums.

 Research and Teaching Interests:

-Twentieth-century literature and art; the history and sociology of literature and publishing; avant-garde poetics; public formation and cultural opposition.
-Komaromi has taught courses on public theory and literature; on Russian and Western theory (Bakhtin and Poststructuralism); and on the legacies of modernism and the avant-garde.
-She has also taught courses specifically on the literature and art of opposition in post-Stalin and post-Soviet Russia.
+Twentieth-century literature and art; the history and sociology of literature and publishing; avant-garde poetics; public formation and cultural opposition; international reception of nonconformist literature, art and dissidence.
+Seminars on public theory and literature; on the sociology of books and texts; on art and the archive; on Russian and western theory (Bakhtin and Poststructuralism); and on the legacies of modernism and the avant-garde.
+Courses on late Soviet literature and culture; canonical literature; the novel; Joyce’s Ulysses.

 Soviet Samizdat: Imaging a New Society, Northern Illinois University Press, 2022.

 Katalog periodiki Samizdata, 1956-1986 (A Catalog of Samizdat Periodicals, 1956-1986), published together with Gennadii Kuzovkin, Moscow: Mezhdunarodnyi Memorial, 2018.

 Uncensored: The Quest for Autonomy in Soviet Samizdat (on novels by Vasilii Aksenov, Andrei Bitov, Venedikt Erofeev), Northwestern University Press, 2015.

 Creator and Editor, Project for the Study of Dissidence and Samizdat, University of Toronto Libraries, 2015. http://samizdatcollections.library.utoronto.ca